theAvocadoCoder/100-days-of-code/log.md

 **Thoughts**:
 1. Moving forward, I'll take it much easier during the weekends and strive for only an hour of work to prevent burnout.

+### Day 36: September 23rd, Monday

+**Today's Progress**:
+1. Completed implementing profile editing.
+Picture can be edited and so can username now.
+Will probably revisit that username editing functionality later.
+I set it so the DB doesn't update if the username was modified less than a month ago.
+Will need to give a warning and set up toasts so the user is aware of why the username isn't changing.

+**Thoughts**:
+1. I got to do some reading about Dates so I could figure out how to implement the 30 day username limitation.
+2. I remember when I started learning to code, a lot of people would say that the only way you get better is by practicing.
+And even though I believed them then, I don't think I really understood.
+I can actually see the progress I've made.
+I can actually *feel* the progress.
+And this is only because I've been writing code, even when I'm not sure it'll do what I want it to.
+3. I'm learning that the best way to get better at programming is to program.
+I'm getting more comfortable with writing code that isn't perfect the first time, I'm getting comfortable with sitting with working my way through error messages until I get the result I want.